ponylang/pony-tutorial/content/reference-capabilities/capability-subtyping.md

 * `val <: box`.
 A `val` can be read from and is globally immutable, while `box` only requires the ability to read.
 * `box <: tag`.
 A `box` can be read from, while a `tag` doesn't have any permissions at all.
 In fact, anything can be used as `tag`.

-That's pretty much all there is to those four.
+That's all there is to those four.
 A `ref` could have other mutable aliases, so it can't become `val`, which requires global uniqueness.
 Likewise, `val` can't become `ref` since it can't be used to write (and there could be other `val` aliases requiring immutability).

 Also keep in mind, subtyping is _transitive_.
 That means that since `val <: box` and `box <: tag`, we also get `val <: tag`.
 The basic cases will be explained below, and transitivity can be used to derive all other subtyping relationships for capabilities.